Praveen-R-22/SENTIMENT-ANALYSIS-Model---Deploy-using-AWS-Services-or-Hugging-Face/README.md

 ---
 ## **Link for the Model**

-Here is the link for the fine tuned model
+Here is the link for the fine tuned model:
--[Fine Tuned Sentiment Analysis BERT Model] (https://huggingface.co/Praveen-R/Tweet_sentiment_analysis_with_BERT)
+- [Fine Tuned Sentiment Analysis BERT Model] (https://huggingface.co/Praveen-R/Tweet_sentiment_analysis_with_BERT)

 ---